j-2k/GraphicsProgrammingRoadmap/README.md

 - [Graphics Programming Github Page](https://graphics-programming.org/resources/) Made up from people of the Graphics Programming Discord Server.

 #### <a name="m&c1">1.
 Math & C++ (Prerequisite Resources!)</a>
+*As I said previously, math is THE most important section of all graphics, Good Luck!*
 Learn these 3 topics > Linear Algebra, Trigonometry, C++.
 - [Immersive Mathemathics](https://immersivemath.com/ila/index.html#), Learn math needed through a website that shows mathematics in an immersive 3D environment.
 - [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) Learning Linear Transformations, & see how they move in space via video (3blue1brown).